zxdos/zxuno/readme.txt

 http://zxuno.com
 http://www.atc.us.es/svn/zxuno/

-License is Creative Commons by SA, except the cores that has its own license
+License is Creative Commons by SA, except the cores and ugophy(gopher browser) that has its own license